JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 ```

 The `promote_rule` function is used as a building block to define a second function called `promote_type`, which, given any number of type objects, returns the common type to which those values, as arguments to promote should be promoted.
-Thus, if one wants to know, in absence of actual values, what type a collection of values of certain types would promote to, one can use promote_type:
+In the absence of actual values, we can use the `promote_type` function to test to what type a collection of values of certain types would promote.

 ```jldoctest currency
 julia> promote_type(Euro, Dollar)